Adventures in Machine Learning

 Virtual Environments

-or managing dependencies is virtual environments.
+Another important tool for managing dependencies is virtual environments.
 Virtual environments allow you to create isolated environments with their own installed packages and Python versions.

 This way, you can have different configurations of packages across projects and switch between them easily.
 Here is how to create a virtual environment: